funkybob/django-amn/docs/index.rst

    {% asset 'js/knockout.js' 'js/jquery.js' %}

-You can also pre-define asset dependencies in your settings.
+You can also pre-define asset dependencies in your :doc:`settings <settings>`.

 To make life easier, any asset can have an alias.
 Aliases can be assigned in two ways; either in the tag, or in your settings.